urllib3/urllib3/docs/advanced-usage.rst

 Streaming and I/O
 -----------------

+When using ``preload_content=True`` (the default setting) the response body will be read immediately into memory and the HTTP connection will be released back into the pool without manual intervention.

-When dealing with large responses it's often better to stream the response content.
+However, when dealing with large responses it's often better to stream the response content using ``preload_content=False``.

 .. code-block:: python